Brad Pitt to Shah Rukh Khan: 'I wouldn't make it in Bollywood, I can't dance'

 War Machine, a passion project by two-film-old director David Michod and Brad Pitt's production team, Plan B, will premiere on Netflix on 26 May.
-Pitt made it to India and had a chat with Shah Rukh Khan and Rajeev Masand to promote the film, which was kept top secret till the actor arrived on the very hour.
+Pitt made it to India and had a chat with Shah Rukh Khan (who had signed a deal with Netflix in 2016) and Rajeev Masand to promote the film, which was kept top secret till the actor arrived on the very hour.

 The two talked about everything starting from the future of international cinema to whether Brad Pitt would fit into Bollywood.
 The conversation started with Pitt asking Shah Rukh Khan how long a Bollywood film is.
 King Khan said around 100 days with dance sequences.
 Pitt marveled at the timeline and commented, ''I wouldn't make it in Bollywood, I can't dance."